staciekoslovsky-noaa/ShinyApp_AtSeaDistribution/InternshipNotes_ChristineKwon.md

 - 2 inf. interviews
 - Continuing to clean up and comment code
 - Adding more in depth descriptions of methods/tools
-- Palette bug fix - (ColorBrewer)
+- Palette bug fix in How To Use- (ColorBrewer)
--
+- Properly round CV, abundance estimates
+- TURN inputs to all NUMERIC, not scientific
+- Shapefile group added to toggle bar